awsdocs/amazon-elasticache-docs/doc_source/redis/SubnetGroups.md

 This section covers how to create and leverage subnets and subnet groups to manage access to your ElastiCache resources\.

-For more information about subnet group usage in an Amazon VPC environment, see [Access authorization](GettingStarted.AuthorizeAccess.md)\.
+For more information about subnet group usage in an Amazon VPC environment, see [Step 2: Authorize access to the cluster](GettingStarted.AuthorizeAccess.md)\.

 **Topics**
 + [Creating a subnet group](SubnetGroups.Creating.md)